LuckyTurtleDev/mission2teegarden-b/README.md

 [![Packaging status][__link1]][__link2]

 Prebuild binaries can also be downloaded from the [GitHub release][__link3].
+On Unix system the binary must may be marked as executable by running `chmod u+x mission2teegarden-b` afer unpacking the zip archive.
 On Linux the following dependencies are needed.
 Regular these are already installed.

  - [`alsa-lib`][__link4]
  - [`gtk3`][__link5]